HaoboGu/rmk/docs/src/faq.md

 If you have more sectors available in your internal flash, you can increase `num_sectors` in `[storage]` section of your `keyboard.toml`, or change `storage_config` in your [`RmkConfig`](https://docs.rs/rmk-config/0.1.0/rmk_config/keyboard_config/struct.RmkConfig.html) if you're using Rust API.

-## panicked at 'embassy-executor: task arena is full.
+### panicked at embassy-executor: task arena is full.

 The current embassy requires manually setting of the task arena size.
 By default, RMK set's it to 8192 in all examples: